I think I could pitch a great reality show to Discovery Channel.

 I'd claim to unveil the secret, sordid world of Christian critics, with cameras dogging every step the Plugged In staff took.
 The tagline might read, "By day, they review entertainment.
 By night, they enforce it."
 It wouldn't make any sense, but would that matter?
 One episode might document how we crashed Kanye West and Kim Kardashian's latest Hollywood party, raining down righteous anger on the unconscionably immoral mayhem we found there.
 Then we'd all slam back a few martinis.

 Discovery admits that the Amish community denies the existence of an embedded mafia, of course.
 And it tells us that some of what shows up onscreen are reenactments based on "the legend of the Amish Mafia."
-Not the best start for a reality show.
+Sort of like that supersized shark, apparently.

 Of course, most Amish couldn't care a buggy-driven whit about reality TV.
-Their entire culture sort of works against crass self-promotion, and it's that reluctance to draw attention to themselves that, presumably, has kept Amish leaders from debunking this travesty.
+Their entire culture sort of works against crass self-promotion, and it's that reluctance to draw attention to themselves that, presumably, has kept Amish leaders from showing up on Fox News to vehemently debunk this travesty.

 But don't tell that to Lebanon Levi, the supposed godfather of this Lancaster, Penn., outfit, ostensibly tasked with keeping peace and harmony (through superior firepower) within the tight-knit Amish community.
 Levi is, according to Discovery's website, "above the law and occupies the role of police, judge and jury," and is tasked with keeping "outside forces from infiltrating the Amish community."
 (Excepting reality television film crews, we're to believe.)

-Though we're frequently told how religious the Amish are, that doesn't stop the main players in Amish Mafia from drinking, fighting, swearing and threatening folks.
-It's implied that Jolin and Esther have sex.
-And John and other mafia members trail and photograph an Amish leader cavorting with a prostitute.
-Unbelievably, it gets worse, with the Discovery editing team hoping you'll believe that Levi and his crew are actually offing other Amish and burying them behind the barn.
+Though we're frequently told how religious the Amish are, you can already see that that doesn't stop the main players in Amish Mafia from drinking, fighting, swearing (lots and lots of that) and threatening folks.
+We see them smash car windows and steal horses.
+Sometimes the show can even take a tawdry sexual turn.
+The Discovery editing team even hopes you'll believe that Levi and his crew are actually offing other Amish and burying them behind the barn.
 "The last person who betrayed Levi, we don't know what happened to him," says John with a knowing look.

 Could Levi, or somebody like him, actually have some connection with the Amish community?
 "Is there any population in which you can't find a few badly behaving, exploitable or shamelessly colorful individuals on which to base a trashy television show?" asks David George at salon.com.
 "Obviously you can find such people in any community."

-But most experts believe that Amish Mafia is almost complete fabrication.
+But most experts believe that Amish Mafia is almost complete fabrication—a sense magnified by the outlandish and suspiciously telegenic cast of characters that has sprung up in the second season.
 "My sense is this Amish mafia is about as real as the Dunder Mifflin Paper Company in The Office," Professor Donald Weaver-Zercher told inquisitr.com.
 And, indeed, when you're watching, the thing feels about as credible as a Nigerian email scam.

 "Devil Comes Calling"